M.S. in Human Resource Management and Development

 - Concepts, theories and practices of human resource management and development

-- Technical skill sets for HR planning and forecasting, talent management, employee relations and the law, compensation and benefits, labor/management relations
+- Technical skill sets for Human Resource planning and forecasting, talent management, employee relations and the law, compensation and benefits, labor/management relations

-- How to integrate HR knowledge and skills to impact organizational mission and effectiveness
+- How to integrate Human Resource knowledge and skills to impact organizational mission and effectiveness

 - The opportunities and challenges presented by the regulatory and legal environment of business